Modern Hebrew verbs: Stems

 This chart's menorah-like shape is sometimes invoked in teaching the binyanim to help students remember the main ideas about the verb forms: (1) which binyanim are active voice (left side) vs. passive voice (right side), and (2) which binyanim are simple (outer-most menorah branches), intensive (second-outer-most), causative (third-outer-most), and reflexive (center).
 Note that some binyanim have more meanings than the ones shown here, as well as obsolete and rare ones being left off entirely.

-In Early Modern Hebrew, the verb paradigm nitpa'el was much more common than hitpa'el, but it was ultimately marginalized because its meanings were a subset of hitpael.
-Shira Wigderson has postulated that the early popularity of nitpael was due to the influence of Yiddish; as the influence of Yiddish waned over time, the popularity of nitpael declined.
+In Early Modern Hebrew, the verb paradigm nitpa'el was much more common than hitpa'el, but it was ultimately marginalized because its meanings were a subset of hitpa'el.
+Shira Wigderson has postulated that the early popularity of nitpa'el was due to the influence of Yiddish; as the influence of Yiddish waned over time, the popularity of nitpa'el declined.